 In addition to preventive cleanings and exams, Dr. Nguyen also provides a full range of restorative treatments for children, including tooth-colored fillings and crowns.
 We also offer sedation options for kids who need a little extra TLC.

-To learn more about dental care for your child or to schedule an appointment, please contact our Houston dental offices on Renwick Drive or Orlando Street, or our Channelview, TX office.
+To learn more about dental care for your child or to schedule an appointment, please contact our Houston dental office on Orlando Street, or our Channelview, TX office.